TeamStepping/Stepping.NET/docs/README.md

 [![WhatCanSteppingDo](https://user-images.githubusercontent.com/30018771/190894723-dd4f1a17-f8f2-4d81-bea1-32f6ab7d4782.png)](https://excalidraw.com/#json=sSS0SSIWEQ3hLKuEgKQbf,g1ijMIFvKb7L8BuoiQYd0w)

 Stepping is a distributed [BASE](https://en.wikipedia.org/wiki/Eventual_consistency) jobs implementation.
 You can use it as a workflow engine, event outbox/inbox, email/SMS sender, remote invoker, and more.

-It can also work with a DB transaction and supports the multi-DB scenario.
-That means the jobs are **ensured to be eventually done** after the DB transactions commit.
-You don't need to worry about inconsistencies caused by the app crashes after the transaction commit but before the steps are executed.
+Stepping will **eventually complete** the steps you require.
+If the app crashes during the executions, the transaction manager will continue to execute the rest steps.

-The distributed transaction is based on DTM's [2-phase messaging](https://en.dtm.pub/practice/msg.html) pattern.
+It can also work with a DB transaction.
+Stepping will **eventually complete** the steps you require after the DB transaction commits.
+You don't need to worry about the inconsistency problem caused by the app crashes after the transaction commits but before the steps' execution.
+That is implemented based on DTM's [2-phase messaging](https://en.dtm.pub/practice/msg.html) pattern.

 ## What are `Job` and `Step` in Stepping?